Kapyrin/quest/README.md

 Java 11
 Application context "/"
+Deploy at the server startup quest:war
+Free licence
-Deploy at the server startup quest:war free licence for start open in browser "localhost "
+For start open in browser "localhost "